 The paper in question was first printed in the 1960s, then offered as a "period paper" which explains the photo of the man with a top hat.
 The screenshots on the website don't actually reveal the same prop - just various printings of the same file.
 The front is blank and can be customized, but the inside and back pages are always identical.

 Why Use a Prop Newspaper?

 Unless the production house has a contract to use a newspaper of a certain publishing house, it is far safer to use one that doesn't entail any legal bounds.
-If a movie is made with an appearance of a notable product in it (including newspaper), you should know that it's not a coincidence.
-The arrangement is made either by licensing the product name, or in many cases, promoting it instead.
-The product placement fees in recent Transformers trilogy practically covers the budget of the movie.
+If a movie is made with an appearance of a notable product in it (including a newspaper), you should know that it's not a coincidence.
+The arrangement is made either by licensing the product name or in many cases, promoting it instead.
+The product placement fees in the recent Transformers trilogy practically cover the budget of the movie.

-Nevertheless, since creating an entire page of newspaper every time a character is picking up one for a glance is a time-consuming process, it is far better to just purchase a stack of Earl Hays fake papers for just $15 each.
-Sometimes if they have some left over they'll recycle them for another job.
+Nevertheless, since creating an entire page of the newspaper every time a character is picking up one for a glance is a time-consuming process, it is far better to just purchase a stack of Earl Hays fake papers for just $15 each.
+Sometimes if they have some leftover they'll recycle them for another job.